hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 |Region|Regions and Availability Zones|Terraform|Sets the AWS region that AWS resources are deployed to.|
 {{% /expand%}}

-Once you've finished this section you will have a fully functioning solution.
-We are constantly making improvements, check in periodically to see what we've added.
+Once you've completed this section you will have a fully functioning solution.

 {{< prev_next_button link_prev_url="../1_solution_design/" link_next_url="../3_common_tasks/" />}}